 However, long tail keywords are more relevant than ever.
 Why?
 There’s less competition for them.
 Choosing popular keywords means that you could be competing against every Tom, Dick and Harry in your sector.
-Be clever, be specific.
+Be smart, be specific.
 The amount of traffic to your site may decrease, but those visiting are much more targeted and will know what they want – and more likely to buy.

 What About Proximity?